osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

 1. Start the example: `roslaunch vrx_gazebo dock.launch verbose:=true`
 1. Subscribe to the ROS topic that specifies the color and shape of the placard on the target docking bay:
     * `rostopic echo /vrx/scan_dock/placard_symbol`
-1. In preparation for developing an automated solution, we recommend completing the task manually using a gamepad or keyboard (see [Driving tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/Driving)):
-    * Gamepad: `roslaunch vrx_gazebo usv_joydrive.launch`
-    * Keyboard: `roslaunch vrx_gazebo usv_keydrive.launch`
 1. Dock in the bay displaying the symbol published by to the `placard_symbol` topic.

 #### 6. Scan-and-Dock: Correct Dock Specified via Scan-the-Code ####